This content is being reviewed in light of recent changes to federal guidance.

 Technology can also assist communication inside the classroom.
 For example, an image or video clip can be used as a discussion starter.
 Classroom responses systems (CRS; also referred to as "clickers") can be used to initiate discussions: you can present a thought-provoking question that corresponds with the day's lecture material, along with several possible responses.
 Then, ask students to use their clickers to select which response they most agree with.
 Use this information as the platform to start a discussion.

-CRS primarily improve learning outcomes by increasing active participation via individual student responses or peer interaction, by allowing students to answer anonymous questions that help jumpstart discussions on difficult topics, by providing feedback to teachers about how much material students are retaining so that lectures and class activities can be adjusted, and by giving students an idea of how their understanding of the material compares to their classmates.
-Teachers can also use clickers for mid-semester evaluations of the class as a whole.
-We recommend that you create carefully worded questions, plan how CRS help meet learning goals, and have flexible teaching plans so student feedback can influence a lecture's efficiency and direction.
+In-class response systems increase active participation via individual student responses or peer interaction by allowing students to answer anonymous questions that help jumpstart discussions, by providing feedback to instructors about how student understanding of class material, and by giving students an idea of how their understanding of the material compares with that of their classmates.
+Instructors can also use clickers for mid-semester evaluations of the class as a whole.

-When used wisely and creatively, CRS provide many benefits to instructors and students, including engaging students, catalyzing class discussion, monitoring attendance, evaluating student mastery of concepts, adapting lectures in response to student understanding, increasing peer interaction and instruction, assessing student learning from assigned homework, and test preparation.
-Common challenges are these: Students may resist paying for their individual clickers; instructors must manage technical difficulties; guidelines for lost, broken or forgotten clickers must be established; both students and instructors will experience a steep learning curve for using clicker software; instructors must help students change expectations (they're no longer anonymous in a large class!); less material will be covered in class; and clicker efficacy depends on the quality of questions instructors ask.
+When used wisely and creatively, in-class polling systems provide many benefits to instructors and students, including engaging students, catalyzing class discussion, monitoring attendance, evaluating student mastery of concepts, adapting lectures in response to student understanding, increasing peer interaction and instruction, assessing student learning from assigned homework, and test preparation.
 Most challenges can be minimized by planning ahead.
 If you plan to use CRS, contact IT (864-8080 or itcsc@ku.edu).
-Another great resource for information and advice on using clickers can be found in the Clicker Resource Guide.
+The University of British Columbia provides many examples and suggestions on using clickers.

 One way to expand on information discussed in class is the use of Blackboard discussion groups.
 You can use these groups to disseminate class information or to establish an arena in which students interact with one another about various topics or class activities.
 There are a number of ways to stimulate online discussions: